JosTorre/SpicyOnions_last/README.md

 # SpicyOnions
 Still in development...

-A new more standarized version of Sweet Onions based on the work of LeonHeFirst and MaitreRenard, which aimes to be fulfill Tor Project's specifications.
+A new more standarized version of Sweet Onions based on the work of LeonHeFirst and MaitreRenard, which aimes to be closer to Tor Project's specifications.

 Portable Tor version (linux / dockers / python3)